 How do I receive recurring purchase orders?

 Recurring orders are sent according to their schedule and would show with a Placed status when sent.
 Then, they are received the same way as regular purchase orders.
-For this, you can refer to our guide on purchasing with Kounta.
+For this, you can refer to our guide on purchasing with Lightspeed.

 What is the difference between recurring orders and order reminders?

 Recurring purchase orders are actual orders that are sent automatically and repeatedly on the specified schedule.
-They notify the Kounta user one hour in advance before automatically sending the purchase order to the chosen email/s, to the site owner, and to the supplier.
+They notify the Lightspeed user one hour in advance before automatically sending the purchase order to the chosen email/s, to the site owner, and to the supplier.

-Meanwhile, Order reminders are email prompts for the Kounta user towards an action - like create a purchase order, send a draft, and etc. This reminder sends to the chosen email/s and to the site owner.
+Meanwhile, Order reminders are email prompts for the Lightspeed user towards an action - like create a purchase order, send a draft, and etc. This reminder sends to the chosen email/s and to the site owner.